ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

     For example, check the version of the plug-in.
 Run the following command:

     ```
-    ibmcloud plug-in list
+    ibmcloud plugin list
     ```
     {: codeblock}

-2. If the plug-in is installed, run the `ibmcloud plug-in uninstall` to uninstall the CLI plug-in.
+2. If the plug-in is installed, run the `ibmcloud plugin uninstall` to uninstall the CLI plug-in.

     Run the following command:

     ```
-    ibmcloud plug-in uninstall activity-tracker
+    ibmcloud plugin uninstall activity-tracker
     ```
     {: codeblock}